tinnuadan/qr-backup/readme.md

 This implementation is C++ as it allows a low-level access to the hardware.
 It will display the generatored QR Code without the need of a desktop environment.

 ## Build
+This project was designed to run on a Raspberry Pi, so a linux environment is assumed.

 ### Install Prequisites
 ```
 $ apt install build-essential cmake libqrcodegencpp-dev git